edwardlavender/Patter.jl/README.md

 `obs` column that defines the observation (`0` or `1` in the case of acoustic observations); and additional columns that define the parameters of an observation model (`ModelObs`) structure that links movement to the observations.
+The time series include (a) a standard acoustic dataset, a corresponding dataset of acoustic containers and a standard archival dataset.
+The acoustic containers dataset is derived from the acoustic dataset and defines the maximum possible distance of the individual from the receiver(s) that recorded the next detection(s) at each time step.
+This dataset facilitates convergence in the particle filter.
 The wrapper `patter` package contains helper routines for the assembly of these datasets, if required.

 ``` julia
 # Read acoustic (0, 1) observations